History of Alsace: The Alemanni

-The Alamanni emerged in the historical record in the third century CE as a confederation of Germanic peoples in what is now southwestern Germany.
+The Alemanni emerged in the historical record in the third century CE as a confederation of Germanic peoples in what is now southwestern Germany.
 Throughout late antiquity, they posed a significant threat to the Roman Empire from across the upper Rhine.

-In 355 CE, the Alamanni ravaged Argentoratum.
+In 355 CE, the Alemanni ravaged Argentoratum.
 In 357 CE, the emperor Julian retook Argentoratum, but by 406, the traditional year given to the so-called crossing of the Rhine by Germanic tribes, Rome appears to have been unable to reassert control over the Rhenish boundary.

-The language of the Alamanni is presumed to be the basis of modern-day German dialects spoken along the Upper Rhine and neighboring regions, including Alsatian, Swabian, and Swiss German.
-The Alamanni remained pagan well into the fifth century.
+The language of the Alemanni is presumed to be the basis of modern-day German dialects spoken along the Upper Rhine and neighboring regions, including Alsatian, Swabian, and Swiss German.
+The Alemanni remained pagan well into the fifth century.

-The Franks to the north of the Alamanni were for a long period of time their principal rivals.
-In 496 CE, Clovis of the Franks decisively defeated the Alamanni at the Battle of Tolbiac.
+The Franks to the north of the Alemanni were for a long period of time their principal rivals.
+In 496 CE, Clovis of the Franks decisively defeated the Alemanni at the Battle of Tolbiac.
 Alsace became part of the Frankish Kingdom of Austrasia, and remained part of Merovingian and Carolingian Francia until its eventual disintegration after the death of Louis the Pious.